rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Web_Services.md

 Natural for database integration

-Choose which requests get processed and combine duplicate requests into one request (in a similar way to multicasting)
+Choose which requests get processed and combine duplicate requests into one request (similarly to multicasting)

 # Java Message Service (JMS)